 Steps India Is Taking to Ensure the Safety of Women | Explained

-India is growing, but there is no means of this growth if half of the Indian Population does not feel safe.
+India is growing, but there is no mean of this growth if half of the Indian Population not feel safe.
 Well, this is not the case here.
-For the last 75 years, India has been doing good to ensure Women safety in India.
+For the last 75 years, India has done good to ensure Women safety in India.

-Now you must be thinking that every day in the newspaper, we read about the crimes against women, then how can we ensure women safety in India?
+Now you must be thinking that every day in the newspaper, we read about crime against women, then how can we ensure women’s safety in India?
+When critics say that ‘Women Are not Safe in India’, is it correct?
+We need to know the answer to this widespread question.

-This is why, in this blog, we have added complete details about Women Safety in India including recent stats, Freedom of Women, Laws in India for women, Women Helpline Number, government steps to ensure the safety of Women in, India, and so on.
-If you are excited to know about all these details then read this blog to the end & don’t forget to express your thoughts on Women’s Safety in India.
+This is why, in this blog, we have added complete details about Women’s Safety in India including recent stats, Freedom of Women, Laws in India for women, Women Helpline Number, government steps to ensure the safety of Women in India, and so on.
+If you are excited to know about all these details then read this blog to the end & don’t forget to express your thoughts on Women Safety in India.

 So, let’s start: